Setting up WolfCopy Printers

 - From the list, be sure to select the printer model that matches the Printer Driver: field for the printer desired at https://print.ncsu.edu:631/printers

 - Click the Add button.

 - Use the terminal to send a lpadmin command or

 - Print one time and have the print queue on the Macintosh go to hold status.

 - Open /Applications/Utilities/Terminal.app

 - Type: sudo lpadmin -p <printername> -o auth-info-required=username,password

-NOTE: the CUPS name of all printers on the machine can be discovered by typing lpstat -v and looking at the listing like this:
+NOTE: The CUPS name of each printer on the machine can be discovered by typing lpstat -v and looking at the listing like this:

 device for bld_001_color1: ipp://print.ncsu.edu/printers/bld-001-color1